ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 With Kubernetes, you have two options for handling databases:

 1. You can run your database inside the Kubernetes cluster, to do that you would need to create a microservice to run the database.
 For example, if you are using a MySQL database, you would need to complete the following steps:
-   - Create a MySQL Dockerfile, see an example [MySQL Dockerfile](https://github.com/IBM-Cloud/jpetstore-kubernetes/blob/master/jpetstore/db/Dockerfile) here.
+   - Create a MySQL Dockerfile, see an example [MySQL Dockerfile](https://github.com/IBM-Cloud/jpetstore-kubernetes/blob/master/jpetstore/db/Dockerfile){: external} here.
    - You would need to use secrets to store the database credential.
 See example of this [here](https://github.com/IBM-Cloud/jpetstore-kubernetes/blob/master/jpetstore/db/Dockerfile.secret).
    - You would need a `deployment.yaml` file with the configuration of your database to deployed to Kubernetes.
 See example of this [here](https://github.com/IBM-Cloud/jpetstore-kubernetes/blob/master/jpetstore/jpetstore.yaml).
 2. The second option would be to use the managed database-as-a-service (DBaaS) option.
 This option is usually easier to configure and provides built-in backups and scaling.
-You can find many different types of databases in the  [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog?category=databases#services).
+You can find many different types of databases in the  [{{site.data.keyword.cloud_notm}} catalog](/catalog?category=databases#services).
 To use this option, you would need to do the following:
-   - Create a managed database-as-a-service (DBaaS) from the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog?category=databases#services).
+   - Create a managed database-as-a-service (DBaaS) from the [{{site.data.keyword.cloud_notm}} catalog](/catalog?category=databases#services).
    - Store database credentials inside a secret.
 You will learn more on secrets in the "Store credentials in Kubernetes secrets" section.
    - Use the database-as-a-service (DBaaS) in your application.